Your customers rely on your advice, as well as the food you sell.

 Property exposure: Your biggest concerns come from...

-- Threat from fire: your electrical wiring, equipment, and refrigeration units wiring all pose fire threats.
-That is why you need to only have certified technicians to work on your equipment and wiring so that it remains up to code.
+- Threats from fire: Your electrical wiring, equipment, and refrigeration units wiring all pose fire threats.
+That's why you need to have only certified technicians to work on your equipment and wiring so that it remains up to code.

 - Do you do any cooking on-site?
 Your cooking equipment can overheat or the grease can start a fire.

-- Speaking of refrigeration units, We don't have to tell you that an overheated unit can SPOIL all of your perishables.
+- With respect to your refrigeration units, we don't have to tell you that an overheated unit can spoil all of your perishables.
 Take the time and invest in preventive maintenance on all of your equipment.
 Install a backup generator if you can.
 It makes to sense install warning alarms for when the power goes out.

-- Shoplifting and theft is a concern so install a security system and security mirrors throughout the store.
+- Shoplifting and theft are concerns, so install a security system and security mirrors throughout the store.

-Equipment breakdown exposures: Since you count on your food staying cold, frozen or fresh then if your refrigeration equipment goes down, you are in BIG trouble.
-If you have fuel pumps and cooking equipment in your store and they are not working then you LOSE customers and money.
+Equipment breakdown exposures: Since you count on your food staying cold, frozen, or fresh, you're in big trouble if your refrigeration equipment goes down.
+If you have fuel pumps and cooking equipment in your store and they are not working then you lose customers and money.